gminator/poker/README.md

 	|♥|4|
 	|♠|1|
 And I call get Classifier::is_flush()
-Then I should recieve False
+Then I should receive False
 ```

-### Classifire::is_streight
+### Classifier::is_straight

 ```
-Feature: Classifire::is_streight()
+Feature: Classifier::is_straight()
 Any five consecutive cards of different suits

-Scenario: Success Is Streight
+Scenario: Success Is Straight
 Given I have a Classifier Object with:
 	|AS, 10C, JH, QD, KS|
-And I call get Classifier::is_streight()
+And I call get Classifier::is_straight()
-Then I should recieve True
+Then I should receive True

-Scenario: Failed Is Streight
+Scenario: Failed Is Straight
 Given I have a Classifier Object with:
 	|AS, 9C, JH, QD, KS|
-And I call get Classifier::is_streight()
+And I call get Classifier::is_straight()
-Then I should recieve False
+Then I should receive False

 ```

-### Classifire::is_streight_flush
+### Classifier::is_straight_flush

 ```
-Feature: Classifire::is_streight_flush()
+Feature: Classifier::is_straight_flush()
 Any straight with all five cards of the same suit.

-Scenario: Success Is Streight
+Scenario: Success Is Straight
 Given I have a Classifier Object
 And Classifier.is_flush return True
-And Classifier.is_streight return True
+And Classifier.is_straight return True
-And I call get Classifier::is_streight_flush()
+And I call get Classifier::is_straight_flush()
-Then I should recieve True
+Then I should receive True

 Scenario: FAiled Not A Flush
 Given I have a Classifier Object
 And Classifier.is_flush return False
-And Classifier.is_streight return True
+And Classifier.is_straight return True
-And I call get Classifier::is_streight_flush()
+And I call get Classifier::is_straight_flush()
-Then I should recieve False
+Then I should receive False

 Scenario: FAiled Not A Straight
 Given I have a Classifier Object
 And Classifier.is_flush return True
-And Classifier.is_streight return False
+And Classifier.is_straight return False
-And I call get Classifier::is_streight_flush()
+And I call get Classifier::is_straight_flush()
-Then I should recieve False
+Then I should receive False

 Scenario: Neither Strait nor Flush
 Given I have a Classifier Object
 And Classifier.is_flush return False
-And Classifier.is_streight return False
+And Classifier.is_straight return False
-And I call get Classifier::is_streight_flush()
+And I call get Classifier::is_straight_flush()
-Then I should recieve False
+Then I should receive False

 ```

-### Classifire::is_royal_flush
+### Classifier::is_royal_flush

 ```
-Feature: Classifire::is_royal_flush()
+Feature: Classifier::is_royal_flush()
 Any straight with all five cards of the same suit.

-Scenario: Success Is Streight
+Scenario: Success Is Straight
 Given I have a Classifier Object
-And Classifier.is_streight_flush return True
+And Classifier.is_straight_flush return True
 And Classifier.get_high return 14
 And I call get Classifier::is_royal_flush()
-Then I should recieve True
+Then I should receive True

-Scenario: Faild Is Not Streight Flush
+Scenario: Faild Is Not Straight Flush
 Given I have a Classifier Object
-And Classifier.is_streight_flush return False
+And Classifier.is_straight_flush return False
 And Classifier.get_high return 14
 And I call get Classifier::is_royal_flush()
-Then I should recieve False
+Then I should receive False

 Scenario: Faild Is High Enough
 Given I have a Classifier Object
-And Classifier.is_streight_flush return True
+And Classifier.is_straight_flush return True
 And Classifier.get_high return 10
 And I call get Classifier::is_royal_flush()
-Then I should recieve False
+Then I should receive False
 ```

 # Installation